 Investment information-seeking behavior as the second new factor consists of attributes number, 08 financial experts to consult (0.830), 09 a closed colleague discussion (0.698), 10 return assessments (0.703), and 11 investment product knowledge (0.523).
 Human beings require information daily, especially financial related.
 Women require information to make investment decisions.
 Investment information-seeking behavior is widely characterized as the process of assessing a user's information needs, searching behavior, and subsequent usage of information about an investment (Padma, 2013).
 To support their financial goal, women will behave like a detective and get detailed information (Ranjani & Chopra, 2011).
-They seek and use information use through the financial expert, consultant, and colleague about the return investment assessment and product knowledge.
+They seek and use information, the channels they use to get information, and the factors that inhibit or encourage information use through the financial expert, consultant, and colleague about the return investment assessment and product knowledge.